So, you've been in hibernation all winter, are suffering from an extreme case of COVID fatigue and want to socialize. Totally understandable.

 The answer depends on where you live.
 You need to know what the current gathering restrictions are in your community.
 To find out, click on your province, below.

-So, now that you know who you want to attend, it's time to extend the invitation.
+Once you know how many people you can responsibly invite, then it's time to extend the invitation.
+Only then.

->

-> By mentioning the following up front, you'll be putting your guests more at ease so that when they show up they can relax and have a good time without any worry.
+By mentioning the following up front, you'll be putting your guests more at ease so that when they show up they can relax and have a good time without any worry.
 You too.

->

-> When guests ask if they can bring anything, suggest BYOB or their own chair (if you don't have enough).
+When guests ask if they can bring anything, suggest BYOB and a disposable cup/glass (or tell them you have disposable cups/glasses).
 In these circumstances both you and they will feel more comfortable!